SPEAK VISUALLY Receive practical tips on how to

-Check out the amazing array of products available this year with Classic Blue.
+Check out the amazing array of products available this year with Ultimate Gray and Illuminating.
 Pantone and their collaborators also sell products with the Color of the Year.
 Look below for the Pantone Partners and their campaigns.

 The Pantone Matching System (PMS) is and has always been a system for printed materials.
 The Pantone color on print compared to the same color on a screen will never be exactly the same, but it will be very close.
 This is why Pantone offers a few different systems for using Pantone colors on the web.